laubed/pyMetric/README.md

 ### Credit ###
-* Icons used in logo and graphics by [Github Octicons](https://octicons.github.com/)
+* Icons used in logo and graphics: [Octicons by Github](https://octicons.github.com/)
+* Font used in logo and graphics: [Roboto by Google](https://www.google.com/fonts/specimen/Roboto)